daos-stack/daos/docs/user/filesystem.md

 By default FUSE filesystems have a `max_ratio` of 1%, meaning only 1% of dirty pages on the system can belong to a FUSE filesystem before starting writing back pages (and throttling, if writeback can't keep up).
-This limit is fairly low for high-performance storage system can be bumped (to 50% for instance, to avoid needless throttling) as followed (require priviledged access):
+This limit is fairly low for high-performance storage system can be bumped (to 50% for instance, to avoid needless throttling) as followed (require privileged access):

 ```sh
 $ cat /sys/class/bdi/`mountpoint -d $FUSE_MOUNTPOINT`/max_ratio